qalle2/text-util/README.md

 # simple-util
-Some simple utilities in Python
+Some simple utilities in Python.

+## md5.py
+Compute the MD5 hash of a file.
+Just a UI for Python's hashlib.